camba1/gotemp/README.md

 `docker-compose up auditsrv`

-***Note*** The current implementation of the service does not yet necessarily wait for the DB to be ready to go.
-If a connection refused error is display when bringing up the service, bring the service back down (`docker-compose down`) and back up.

 #### Databases Initialization

-THe proejct initializes each of the DBs and seeds them with tables and data.
+The project initializes each of the DBs and seeds them with tables and data.
 THe data persists over time so that the containers can be brought up and down as needed when running docker-compose as long as the associated volume mounts are not deleted.
 See the folders for each DB for details as well as the dockre-compose file.

 #### Additional information:

-Additional infomation can be found in the individual folders either in a readme.md or a doc.go file.
+Additional information can be found in the individual folders either in a `readme.md` or a `doc.go` file.